FAQ

 What’s the difference between states and animations?

 anim is used for starting an animation and immediately returning control to the next command in the script.
-This is good for animations that will run once (like part of a cutscene), allowing you to have furher script commands running while the animation is executing.
+This is good for animations that run only once (like part of a cutscene), allowing you to have additional script commands running while the animation is executing.
 As an example, you could start an animation of a bird flying across the screen, then a separate one of a car driving along - both animations would run simultaneously.

 ** Comment required here about whether state will play with “immediate” or not when you reenter a room - still under discussion